Caerphilly Castle: 14th–17th centuries

 Tensions between the Welsh and the English persisted and spilled over in 1400 with the outbreak of the Glyndŵr Rising.
 It is uncertain what part the castle played in the conflict, but it seems to have survived intact.
+It was captured by the forces of Glyndwr during the rebellions.
 In 1416, the castle passed through Isabel le Despenser in marriage to her first husband Richard de Beauchamp, the earl of Worcester, and then to her second husband, Richard Beauchamp, the earl of Warwick.
 Isabel and her second husband invested heavily in the castle, conducting repairs and making it suitable for use as their main residence in the region.
 The castle passed to Richard Neville in 1449 and to Jasper Tudor, the earl of Pembroke, in 1486.

 After 1486, the castle went into decline, eclipsed by the more fashionable residence of Cardiff Castle; once the sluice-gates fell into disrepair, the water defences probably drained away.
 Antiquarian John Leland visited Caerphilly Castle around 1539, and described it as having "waulles of a wonderful thiknes", but beyond a tower used to hold prisoners it was in ruins and surrounded by marshland.
 Henry Herbert, the earl of Pembroke used the castle for his manorial court.
 In 1583 the castle was leased to Thomas Lewis, who stripped it of much of its stone to extend his house, causing extensive damage.

 In 1642 the English Civil War broke out between the Royalist supporters of Charles I and those of Parliament.
 South Wales was predominantly Royalist in sympathy, and during the conflict, a sconce, or small fort, was built overlooking Caerphilly Castle to the north-west, on the site of the old Roman fort.
 It is uncertain if this was built by Royalist forces or by the Parliamentary army that occupied the area during the final months of the war in March 1646, but the fort's guns would have dominated the interior of the castle.
 It is also uncertain whether or not Caerphilly Castle was deliberately slighted by Parliament to prevent its future use as a fortification.
 Although several towers had collapsed by the 18th century, possibly as a result of such an operation, it is probable that this deterioration was actually the result of subsidence damage caused when the water defences retreated, as there is no evidence of deliberate destruction having been ordered.